Gangezilla/cs61c/week5/P&HReading.md

 - So, any logic function can be implemented with only AND, OR, and NOT functions.
 Any logic function can be written in a canonical form as an equation.
 It's usually structured in what's called a _sum of products_ form.
 - We can use the relationship between a truth table and a two level representation to generate a gate-level implementation of any set of logic functions.
 - The sum of products representation corresponds to a common structured logic implementation called a _programmable logic array (PLA)_.
 A PLA has a set of inputs and input complements, and two stages of logic.
 The first stage is an array of AND gates that form _product terms_, where each product term can consist of any of the inputs or their complements.
 The second stage is an array of OR gates, each of which forms a logical sum of any number of the product terms.

+## ROMs

+- Another form of structured logic that can be used to implement a set of logic functions is a _read-only memory (ROM)_.
+A ROM is called memory because it has a set of locations that can be read, and these are fixed at the time of manufacture.
+- There's also _programmable ROMs (PROMs)_, which can be programmed electronically.
+- A rom has a set of input address lines and outputs, the number of addressable entries in ROM determines the number of address lines.
+- A ROM can encode a collection of logic functions direct from the truth table.

+## Don't Cares

+- Sometimes when implementing combinational logic, we don't care what the output is, because some other output is true or a subset of input determines the value of output.
+These situations are called _don't cares_
+- There's two types of don't cares, output and input don't cares.
+On a truth table, a don't care is represented as an X.
+- This is useful cos it allows us to do logic minimization, which is critical to efficient implementation.

+## Arrays of Logic Elements

+- Many of the combinational operations to be performed on data have to be done to an entire word (32 bits) of data.
+Thus we often want to build an array of logic elements which is represented by showing that a given operation will happen to an entire collection of inputs.
+Inside a machine, much of the time we want to select between a pair of _buses_.
+- A _bus_ is a collection of data lines that are treated as a single logical signal.
+- For example in MIPS, the result of an instruction thats written into a register can come from one of two sources.
+A multiplexor is used to choose which of the two buses will be written into the result register